 The Pumpkin Patch Parable PreK-K Pack

-Exclusively available for readers of Meet Penny, you can download the Pumpkin Patch Preschool Unit Study Printable Set, with 40 pages of ideas, worksheets, and activities by placing your information in the form below.
+Exclusively available for readers of Meet Penny, you can download the Pumpkin Patch Preschool Unit Study Printable Set, with 40 pages of ideas, worksheets, and activities by placing your information in the form below for access to the Free Printables Library.

 Alecia, author at Learning 2 Walk, is a pastor’s wife and preschool blogging mommy of 2 darlings who is married to her best friend and side-kick, Mark.
 She is a proud Janadian (Jamaican + Canadian) and is a stationary addict and early childhood education enthusiast.